getkeops/keops/doc/index.rst

   As a consequence, when compared with dense arrays, sparse encodings only speed up computations for matrices that have **less than 1% non-zero coefficients**.
-  This restrictive condition prevents sparse matrices from being very useful outside of graph and mesh processing.
+  This restriction prevents sparse matrices from being truly useful outside of graph and mesh processing.

 - **(c) Symbolic matrices.**
   KeOps provides another solution to **speed up tensor programs**.